 Was there a reasonable expectation of privacy?
+Was the conduct intentional?
+Was the conduct reckless?
 Was the invasion serious?
+Was the invasion an intrusion into seclusion?
+Was the invasion a misuse of private information?
 Did the individual provide their consent?
+Was the conduct in the public interest?
+Could harm have been avoided or minimised?
 Was the information already public?

-Was the conduct intentional?

-Was the invasion an intrusion into seclusion?

-Was the conduct in the public interest?

 How was the information obtained and used?

-Was the conduct reckless?

-Was the invasion a misuse of

-private information?

-Could harm have been avoided or minimised?

 Is there a valid defence or exclusion available?